USEPA/EPANET2.2/User_Manual/docs/input_keywords.rst

     | **CMH** = cubic meters per hour
     | **CMD** = cubic meters per day

   For **CFS, GPM, MGD, IMGD**, and **AFD** other input quantities are expressed in US Customary Units.
 If flow units are in liters or cubic meters then Metric Units must be used for all other input quantities as well.
 (See Appendix A. Units of Measurement).
 The default flow units are **GPM**.

-  HEADLOSS
-    Selects a formula to use for computing head loss for flow through a pipe.
+  **HEADLOSS* selects a formula to use for computing head loss for flow through a pipe.
 The choices are the Hazen-Williams (**H-W**), Darcy-Weisbach (**D-W**), or Chezy-Manning (**C-M**) formulas.
 The default is **H-W**.

-    The **HYDRAULICS** option allows you to either **SAVE** the current hydraulics solution to a file or **USE** a previously saved hydraulics solution.
+  **HYDRAULICS** option allows you to either **SAVE** the current hydraulics solution to a file or **USE** a previously saved hydraulics solution.
 This is useful when studying factors that only affect water quality behavior.

-  QUALITY
-    Selects the type of water quality analysis to perform.
+  **QUALITY** selects the type of water quality analysis to perform.
   The choices are **NONE, CHEMICAL, AGE**, and **TRACE**.
 In place of **CHEMICAL** the actual name of the chemical can be used followed by its concentration units (e.g., **CHLORINE mg/L**).
 If **TRACE** is selected it must be followed by the ID label of the node being traced.
 The default selection is **NONE** (no water quality analysis).

-  VISCOSITY
-    Is the kinematic viscosity of the fluid being modeled relative to that of water at 20 deg.
+  **VISCOSITY** is the kinematic viscosity of the fluid being modeled relative to that of water at 20 deg.
 C (1.0 centistoke).
 The default value is 1.0.

-  DIFFUSIVITY
-    Is the molecular diffusivity of the chemical being analyzed relative to that of chlorine in water.
+  **DIFFUSIVITY** is the molecular diffusivity of the chemical being analyzed relative to that of chlorine in water.
 The default value is 1.0.
 Diffusivity is only used when mass transfer limitations are considered in pipe wall reactions.
 A value of 0 will cause EPANET to ignore mass transfer limitations.

-  SPECIFIC GRAVITY
-    Is the ratio of the density of the fluid being modeled to that of water at 4 deg.
+  **SPECIFIC GRAVITY** is the ratio of the density of the fluid being modeled to that of water at 4 deg.
 C (unitless).

-  TRIALS
-    Are the maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation.
-The default is 40.
+  **TRIALS** are the maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation.
+The default is 200.

-  ACCURACY
-    Prescribes the convergence criterion that determines
-    when a hydraulic solution has been reached.
+  **ACCURACY** prescribes the convergence criterion that determines when a hydraulic solution has been reached.
 The trials end when the sum of all flow changes from the previous solution divided by the total flow in all links is less than this number.
 The default is 0.001.

-  HEADERROR
-    Augments **ACCURACY** option.
+  **HEADERROR** augments **ACCURACY** option.
 Sets the maximum head loss error that any network link can have for hydraulic convergence to occur.
   A link's head loss error is the difference between the head loss found as a function of computed flow in the link (such as by the Hazen-Williams equation for a pipe) and the difference in computed heads for the link's end nodes.
 The units of this parameter are feet (US) or meters (SI).
 The default value of 0 indicates that no head error limit applies.

-  FLOWCHANGE
-    Augments the **ACCURACY** option.
+  **FLOWCHANGE** augments the **ACCURACY** option.
 Sets the largest change in flow that any network element (link, emitter, or pressure driven demand) can have for hydraulic convergence to occur.
 It is specified in whatever flow units the project is using.
 The default value of 0 indicates that no flow change limit applies.

-  UNBALANCED
-    Determines what happens if a hydraulic solution cannot be reached within the prescribed number of **TRIALS** at some hydraulic time step into the simulation. **"STOP"** will halt the entire analysis at that point. **"CONTINUE"** will continue the analysis with a warning message issued. **"CONTINUE n"** will continue the search for a solution for another "n" trials with the status of all links held fixed at their current settings.
+  **UNBALANCED** determines what happens if a hydraulic solution cannot be reached within the prescribed number of **TRIALS** at some hydraulic time step into the simulation. **"STOP"** will halt the entire analysis at that point. **"CONTINUE"** will continue the analysis with a warning message issued. **"CONTINUE n"** will continue the search for a solution for another "n" trials with the status of all links held fixed at their current settings.
 The simulation will be continued at this point with a message issued about whether convergence was achieved or not.
 The default choice is **"STOP"**.

-  PATTERN
-    Provides the ID label of a default demand pattern to be applied to all junctions where no demand pattern was specified.
+  **PATTERN** provides the ID label of a default demand pattern to be applied to all junctions where no demand pattern was specified.
 If no such pattern exists in the [PATTERNS] section then by default the pattern consists of a single multiplier equal to 1.0.
 If this option is not used, then the global default demand pattern has a label of "1".

-  DEMAND MULTIPLIER
-    Is used to adjust the values of baseline demands for all junctions and all demand categories.
+  **DEMAND MULTIPLIER** is used to adjust the values of baseline demands for all junctions and all demand categories.
 For example, a value of 2 doubles all baseline demands, while a value of 0.5 would halve them.
 The default value is 1.0.

-  DEMAND MODEL
-    Determines nodal demand model -- Demand Driven Analysis (**DDA**) or Pressure Driven Analysis (**PDA**).
+  **DEMAND MODEL** determines nodal demand model -- Demand Driven Analysis (**DDA**) or Pressure Driven Analysis (**PDA**).
 DDA assumes a nodal demand at a given point in time is a fixed value :math:`D`.
   This sometimes results in hydraulic solutions with negative pressures (a physical impossibility).
   PDA assumes the demand delivered, :math:`d`, is a function of nodal pressure, :math:`p`, as follows:

     .. math::
        d = D \left[ \frac{p - P_{min}}{P_{req} - P_{min}} \right]^{Pexp}

   where :math:`D` is the full demand required, :math:`Pmin` is the pressure below which demand is zero, :math:`Preq` is the pressure required to deliver the full required demand and :math:`Pexp` is an exponent.
+The units of the pressures are psi (US) or meters (SI).
 When :math:`p < Pmin` demand is 0 and when :math:`p > Preq` demand equals :math:`D`.
 The default value is **DDA**.

-  MINIMUM PRESSURE
-    Value for :math:`Pmin`.
+  **MINIMUM PRESSURE** specifies the value for :math:`Pmin`.
 Default value is 0.0.

-  REQUIRED PRESSURE
-    Value for :math:`Preq`.
-Default value is 0.0.
+  **REQUIRED PRESSURE** specifies the value for :math:`Preq`.
+Default value is 0.1.

-  PRESSURE EXPONENT
-    Value for :math:`Pexp`.
+  **PRESSURE EXPONENT** specifies the value for :math:`Pexp`.
 Default value is 0.5.

-  EMITTER EXPONENT
-    Specifies the power to which the pressure at a junction is raised when computing the flow issuing from an emitter.
+  **EMITTER EXPONENT** specifies the power to which the pressure at a junction is raised when computing the flow issuing from an emitter.
 The default is 0.5.

-  MAP
-    Is used to supply the name of a file containing coordinates of the network's nodes so that a map of the network can be drawn.
+  **MAP** is used to supply the name of a file containing coordinates of the network's nodes so that a map of the network can be drawn.
 It is not used for any hydraulic or water quality computations.

-  TOLERANCE
-    Is the difference in water quality level below which one can say that one parcel of water is essentially the same as another.
+  **TOLERANCE** is the difference in water quality level below which one can say that one parcel of water is essentially the same as another.
 The default is 0.01 for all types of quality analyses (chemical, age (measured in hours), or source tracing (measured in percent)).

 **Remarks:**